keu/docs/astro/runtime-release-notes.md

 description: Release notes for Astro Runtime, the differentiated Apache Airflow experience and execution framework.
 ---

 Astro Runtime is a Docker image built and published by Astronomer that extends the Apache Airflow project to provide a differentiated data orchestration experience.
-This document provides a summary of all changes made to each available version of Astro Runtime.
+This document provides a summary of changes made to each available version of Astro Runtime.
+Note that some changes to Runtime might be omitted based on their availability in Astro.

 To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, see [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://support.astronomer.io).

+## Astro Runtime 5.0.6

+- Release date: July 11, 2022
+- Airflow version: 2.3.3

+Astro Runtime 5.0.6 includes Airflow 2.3.3, which includes bug fixes and UI improvements.
+For a complete list of commits, see the [Apache Airflow 2.3.3 milestone on GitHub](https://github.com/apache/airflow/milestone/57?closed=1).

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.6.0, which includes new deferrable operators and support for OpenLineage extractors.
+For more information, see the [Astronomer Providers changelog](https://astronomer-providers.readthedocs.io/en/stable/changelog.html#id1).

+### Bug fixes

+- Fixed zombie task handling with multiple schedulers ([#24906](https://github.com/apache/airflow/pull/24906))
+- Fixed an issue where `TriggerDagRunOperator.operator_extra_links` could cause a serialization error ([#24676](https://github.com/apache/airflow/pull/24676)

 ## Astro Runtime 5.0.5